S0f1eM/S0f1eM/README.md

-## Hi there 👋 I'm Sophie, a french developer who love front-end development.
+### Hi there 👋 I'm Sophie, a french developer who love front-end development.

-### I love coding with Javascript.
+#### I love coding with Javascript.
-### I had experiences with various CMS (WordPress, Plone, Prestashop, Jalios)
+#### I had experiences with various CMS (WordPress, Plone, Prestashop, Jalios)

-### I search for a professionnal project to evolve with great people.
+#### I search for new developer role, a professionnal project to evolve with great people.
-#### Remote job are prefered.
-Collaborate with a international team would be a thrilling experience for me.
+#### A Remote job to collaborate with a international team would be a thrilling experience for me.

 - 🔭 I’m currently working on JCMS
 - 🌱 I’m currently learning React with redux and with node.